Nidhi2212/Covid-19-Movies-NashvilleHousing/readme.md

 Python code can be found here: visualizations-cleaning-analysis.ipynb

-Results from Python code can be found under file name: </div>
+Results from Python code can be found under file name: Python Results.pdf </div>

 # Data Cleaning with Housing Dataset using SQL